9 JULY 2025

 As an extension of your business, any partner also has responsibilities to your end customers and supports you in your accountability to the regulators.
 It is this accountability that means any partnering decisions needs to scrutinise both the services on offer and the wider company culture.
 Any partner should share your core values and uphold the culture that your business reflects, an attitude that should be apparent regardless of the capabilities, resilience, quality, and safeguards they can otherwise provide.

 Most financial services firms provide a range of products and services.
 In many ways it makes sense to find a partner with that same variety of capability and ongoing flexibility of solutions.
-When delivering a project, be it a large-scale customer contact and remediation programme, or a pensions administration exercise such as GMP equalisation, it is not just about doing the bare minimum for the regulator.
+When delivering a project, be it a large-scale customer contact and remediation programme, or pensions administration work such as preparing for the launch of the dashboard, it is not just about doing the bare minimum for the regulator.
 It is about providing the quick and effective service that customers demand.

 Getting the mix right for your business